 “You have to make policy based on: does this hurt you?
 Does this hurt other people?
 And that's where harm reduction comes from,” says Maia Szalavitz, a journalist fluent in the most recent neuroscience research.

-"These poll numbers are not surprising," Paul Armentano, deputy director of the National Organization for the Reform of Marijuana Laws, told The Washington Post in an email.
+Paul Armentano, deputy director of the National Organization for the Reform of Marijuana Laws, told The Washington Post in an email.
 "Most Americans agree that the responsible adult use of cannabis ought not to be criminalized.
 The battle now is finding consensus regarding the details of how best to regulate this market."

 Most will argue there should be an age restriction on marijuana use, as with most recreational drugs (save coffee).
 However, a new study may start the conversation prior to the vote this November.